hashicorp/vault/website/source/intro/getting-started/policies.html.md

 You also don't have access to `sys` according to the policy, so commands such as `vault mounts` will not work either.

-## Mapping Policies to Auth Backends
+## Mapping Policies to Auth Methods

-Vault is the single policy authority, unlike auth where you can mount multiple backends.
-Any mounted auth backend must map identities to these core policies.
+Vault is the single policy authority, unlike auth where you can enable multiple auth methods.
+Any enabled auth method must map identities to these core policies.

-We use the `vault path-help` system with your auth backend to determine how the mapping is done, since it is specific to each backend.
+We use the `vault path-help` system with your auth method to determine how the mapping is done, since it is specific to each backend.
 For example, with GitHub, it is done by team using the `map/teams/<team>` path: